Mabul Island

-Mabul (Pulau Mabul) is a small island off the southeastern coast of Sabah in Malaysia.
+Mabul (Pulau Mabul) is a small island near the southeastern coast of Sabah in Malaysia.
 The island has been a fishing village since the 1970s.
 After the 1990s, Mabul gained popularity with scuba divers due to its proximity to Sipadan island.

-Located 15 kilometres from Sipadan, the island is roughly 0.2 square kilometers in size and around 2-3 meters above sea level.
-It is located on the northwest corner of a large reef nearly two kilometers long.
+The island is roughly 15 km north of Sipadan, 0.2km2 in size, and around 2–3m above sea level.
+It is located on the northwest of a reef that is ~2 km long.

-Mabul island is administered as a part of Semporna, Tawau district.
+Mabul island is administered as a part of the Semporna, Tawau district.